warmist/scripts/docs/item.rst

 ``item melt -t weapon -m steel --max-quality 3``
     Designate all steel weapons whose quality is at most superior for melting.

+``item hide -t boulder --scattered``
+    Hide all scattered boulders, i.e. those that are not in stockpiles.

 Options
 -------